What is Metastatic Melanoma?

 Some patients benefit from chemotherapy.
 Chemotherapy can be given by mouth or through a vein (intravenously).
 Chemotherapy drugs most often used for metastatic melanoma include:

-Temozolomide (TEMODAR®) - given as a pill, but may not be covered by health insurance because it is very similar to dacarbazine (CSC’s Coping with the Cost of Care page has useful information.)
+- Temozolomide (TEMODAR®) - given as a pill, but may not be covered by health insurance because it is very similar to dacarbazine (See Coping with the Cost of Care for useful information)

 Palliative Care is a critical part of cancer care, regardless of what type of treatment you are getting.
 It can help address physical symptoms such as pain, fatigue, and appetite changes, and emotional symptoms such as stress, depression, and anxiety.